Vurhd0/Image-Extraction-and-Captioning/README.md

 - Python 3.x
 - Required libraries: PyMuPDF, OpenCV, Pillow, transformers, pandas,google-generativeai

-Installing of necessary libraries is being handaled by run.sh you just need to add the library name in requirements.txt file
+Installing of necessary libraries is being handled by run.sh you just need to add the library name in requirements.txt file

 ### To run and get output of tagged images with tags in csv file

 The entire process of image extraction and tagging is automated with the run.sh script.
-The script will perform the following steps in sequence:

-Create snapshots of each page of the PDF.

-Extract images using the contour-based approach.

-Generate relevant tags for each image.

 Git clone the repository in your system
 ```